wbc3rd/pcb-vision/src/README.md

-This directory contains the source code for the pcb-vision project
+This directory contains the source code for the pcb-vision project. buildmodel.py is the final script used to read in the images and annotations.
+It uses cocosplit.py to perform a 70/30 split.
+It also sets parameters and builds the Faster R-CNN variant.
+There are various sanity checks and exploratory analysis throughout the script.
+A train loss function is implemented and visualized.
+Then the final model is saved and predictor is built.
+The model file and predictor are both built into the Streamlit front end app.